 What makes this program unique?

-Participants will explore the intersection of leadership, water law and policy, climate resilience, Tribal nation building, and water stewardship–learning directly from experts in water law, policy, management, and research.
+Participants will learn directly from experts and Tribal leaders, exploring the intersection of leadership, water law and policy, climate resilience, Tribal nation building, and water stewardship.

 The ILA-Tribal Water Sovereignty: Colorado River Basin Cohort will focus on: